Damazinho/home-assistant-ikohs-fan-card/README.md

 ## Inspiration
 This custom card is based on the code from the [xiaomi fan card](https://github.com/OliverHi/home-assistant-xiaomi-fan-card).
-It has been tested with an ikohs windcalm DC only using localtuya.
+It has been tested with an ikohs windcalm DC only using both localtuya & the official Tuya integration.

 ## Installation
 You can manually install this card by adding the ikohs-fan-card.js to your `<config>/www/` folder.